munki/createOSXinstallPkg/README.md

 Apple has made an undocumented change in Yosemite that affects this tool.
 If you add any additional packages for installation as part of the OS install/upgrade, they must all be _distribution_ style packages; not component packages.

-If you have an existing flat component pkg, you can convert it into a distribution pkg: `productbuild --package /path/to/component.pkg /path/to/distribution.pkg`
+If you have an existing flat component pkg, you can convert it into a distribution pkg:

+`productbuild --package /path/to/component.pkg /path/to/distribution.pkg`

 I have not tested bundle-style distribution pkgs; would be interested to know if those are supported as well.

 If there are additional packages that the OS X installer does not like, this will result in an error dialog upon reboot:

->Failed to open OS X Installer.
+>Failed to open OS X Installer.<br/>
 >The path /System/Installation/Packages/OSinstall.mpkg appears to be missing or damaged.

 >with two buttons: "Restart" and "Startup Disk"